riyadRafiq/CSCE_5222_Feature_Engineering/README.md

 A graduate-level course instructed by Dr. Xiaohui Yuan at University of North Texas.

-- Assignments are completed using Matlab.
+Assignments and project are completed using Matlab.